Skip to main content

 If you unblock Dependabot, you can manually trigger a fresh attempt to create a pull request.

-• Security updates—display the Dependabot alert that shows the error you have fixed and click Create Dependabot security update.
+• Security updates: Display the Dependabot alert that shows the error you have fixed and click Create Dependabot security update.

-• Version updates—on the Insights tab for the repository click Dependency graph, and then click the Dependabot tab.
+• Version updates: On the Insights tab for the repository click Dependency graph, and then click the Dependabot tab.
 Click Last checked TIME ago to see the log file that Dependabot generated during the last check for version updates.
 Click Check for updates.

 Further reading